Pole Barn Lighting Guide: Layouts, Lumens & Solutions

 Define Your Purpose (What is the Barn For?)

-Choosing the Right Fixture Type
+How to Choose the Right Fixture Type?

-Understanding the Specs: CCT, CRI, and Photoperiod
+Understanding the Specs: CCT, IP69K, and Photoperiod

 The Hidden Weakness of Standard LEDs